FScholsen/flist-ui/README.md

   - Or run `npm install --D husky lint-staged`

-    Then add the husky pre-commit hook and `lint-staged` object to your `package.json`:
+  - Then add the `husky` pre-commit hook and `lint-staged` object to your `package.json`, or make sure the configuration is like this if you ran the first command:

     ```
     "husky": {